skoolkid/skoolkit/sphinx/source/skool-macros.rst

 Animation
 ---------
-The ``#UDGARRAY`` macro may be used to create an animated image from an arbitrary sequence of frames.
+The image macros may be used to create the frames of an animated image.
 To create a frame, the ``fname`` parameter must have one of the following forms:

 * ``name*`` - writes an image file with this name, and also creates a frame with the same name